it-p-lodz-pl/TUL.Courses/PT.IFE/SubjectCard.md

 1. Student zna i rozumie w praktyce składnię języka programowania C# oraz strukturę .NET Framework wraz z podstawami procesu tworzenia aplikacji z wykorzystaniem dedykowanego środowiska programistycznego, w tym m.in. testów jednostkowych.
 1. Student zna i rozumie w praktyce wybrane wzorce projektowania oprogramowania (m.in. architekturę warstwową programu i wstrzykiwanie zależności) oraz ich praktyczne implementacje w środowisku .NET Framework.
-1. Student zna i rozumie w praktyce zasady programowania związane ze zbiorami, dostępem do baz danych i tworzeniem graficznych interfejsów użytkownika.
+1. Student zna i rozumie w praktyce zasady programowania związane ze strumieniami bitów, dostępem do baz danych i tworzeniem graficznych interfejsów użytkownika.

 ### 1.11.2.
 EN

 1. The student knows and understands in practice the syntax of C# programming language and the structure of the .NET Framework together with the basics of the applications development process using a dedicated programming environment including but not limited to unit tests.
 1. The student knows and understands in practice selected software design patterns (including but not limited to the program layered architecture, and dependency injection) and their practical implementations in the .NET Framework.
-1. The student knows and understands in practice programming rules related to collections, database access, and developing graphical user interfaces.
+1. The student knows and understands in practice programming rules related to bitstreams, database access, and developing graphical user interfaces.

 ## 1.12.
 Metody weryfikacji (ang.
 Verification Methods)